 How Much Do Premiums Cost for Life Insurance with Depression?

-When you apply for life insurance, you can’t do much about your medical records or current depression condition.
+When you buying life insurance, you can’t do much about your medical records or current depression condition.
 The key will be to shop you to the company that is most lenient for your particular situation.
-We will also need to look at other factors in your health and family history.
+We will also need to look at other factors in your overall health and family history.
 Depression is NOT the only thing considered.

 |$16.97 per month||$27.16 per month||$37.97 per month|

 |$23.10 per month||$39.90 per month||$57.23 per month|

 |Severe Depression |

 Above life insurance rates are subject to change.
 Listed rates are mainly from Banner and AIG.
 Use these sample rates to get an idea of what you might pay.
 Please consult an independent agent for most current and best rates.